An Ideal Planning Process

 Been There Done That!
 That’s the way planners are trained.
 Its adventure, fun, academic necessity and an experience in itself.
 This is one of the very fact which makes Planning different from other educational courses and have a positive significant impact professionally.
 Now not bragging much about it let’s come straight to the point and why does it makes sense and why does it matter.

 Planning students get vast exposure to understand and appreciate the knitty gritty of plan making process at different hierarchy of plans starting from Local area plan, zonal plan, master plan and upto regional plan.
 The scale especially of Master plan and Regional plans which deals with cities and cuts across states respectively requires in-depth research of multi-disciplinary nature and if only architects and engineers are involved in preparing the urban and regional plans then it will only appear as urban design.
 Detailed knowledge of surveys helps us in problem identification related to transportation, infrastructure, environment, housing etc. The studies are undertaken by visiting the site, doing surveys, interacting with local people, interviewing government officials and understanding the problems.
 Plans and policies thus formulated takes into account all aspects to make a city/area work in an efficient way.

-We will be covering the losses which are incurred at different level ranging from individual loss to a collective loss for state or country.
+We will be covering the “Loss to community due to incompetent planners” which are incurred at different level ranging from individual loss to a collective loss for state or country.
 This loss is either because of not involving planners at all or appointing incompetent planners which happens because of various reasons in our next part “Loss to community because of incompetent planners”